haochl5/Hotel-Discovery-Map/README.md

 # Seattle Hotel Discovery Map

 An interactive hotel discovery platform for conference attendees in downtown Seattle.
-Built with React, TypeScript, and Leaflet for an optimal user experience.
+Built with React, TypeScript, and Leaflet.

-For Best experience, please use a Desktop Browser.
+For best experience, please use a Desktop Browser.

 ## 🌟 Features